-Dr. Shapiro serves as Director of the South Carolina Center of Excellence in Evidence-Based Intervention, established in January of 2016 and supported by the Palmetto Coordinated System of Care and the South Carolina Department of Health and Human Services.
-The mission of the Center is to support South Carolina agencies and organizations in the selection and implementation of evidence-based interventions to promote youth and family well-being and to address challenges related to behavioral health problems and substance use.
+Dr. Shapiro serves as Director of the South Carolina Center of Excellence in Evidence-Based Intervention, initially established in January of 2016 through support of the Palmetto Coordinated System of Care and the South Carolina Department of Health and Human Services.
+Currently independently supported by a range of projects, the mission of the Center is to support South Carolina agencies and organizations in the selection and implementation of evidence-based interventions to promote youth and family well-being and to address challenges related to social, emotional, and behavioral problems in children, youth, and families

 DeHart, D., & Shapiro, C. (2016).
 Integrated administrative data & criminal justice research.
 American Journal of Criminal Justice. http://link.springer.com/article/10.1007/s12103-016-9355-5